 Jussie Smollett put in psych ward after being deemed a self-harm risk, his brother says

-Jail officials moved former “Empire” star Jussie Smollett to a psychiatric ward after deeming him a risk of self-harm, according to an outraged brother of the actor.
+Jail officials moved former “Empire” star Jussie Smollett to a psychiatric ward after deeming him a risk of self-harm, according to a brother of the actor.

 “I want to just make it clear to folks that he is in no way, shape or form at risk of self-harm,” he continued.
 “He wants to let folks know ... that he is very stable, he is very strong, he is very healthy and ready to take on the challenge that ultimately has been put up against him.”

-An investigation led to Jussie being accused of staging the incident by paying two brothers to attack him.
-In December, Jussie was found guilty on five counts of disorderly conduct for lying to police.
+An investigation led to Smollett being accused of staging the incident by paying two brothers to attack him.
+In December, Smollett was found guilty on five counts of disorderly conduct for lying to police.

 “If anything happens to me when I go in there, I did not do it to myself,” he said at the Leighton Criminal Courthouse.

-“This is not right,” Joqui said.
+“This is not right,” he said.
 “This is completely lack of justice.
 It’s angering.
 It’s an outrage.”

 Officials with the Cook County Jail have not publicly commented on Joqui’s claim.